garbados/couchdb/share/doc/src/configuring.rst

 By default, neither authentication headers nor cookies are included in requests and responses.
-To do so requires both setting `XmlHttpRequest.withCredentials = true` on the request object in the browser and enabling credentials support in CouchDB.
+To do so requires both setting `XmlHttpRequest.withCredentials = true` on the request object in the browser and enabling credentials support in Cloudant.

 .. code-block:: ini

     [cors]
     credentials = true

-CouchDB will respond to a credentials-enabled CORS request with an additional header, `Access-Control-Allow-Credentials=true`.
+Cloudant will respond to a credentials-enabled CORS request with an additional header, `Access-Control-Allow-Credentials=true`.

 Tightening Access